 - Chances are, you will have less money when you divorce.
 If you’re forced to leave the home, you will likely move to smaller, less desirable digs.

 - The home is the biggest financial asset for most couples.
-You walk away from that, you walk away from the bulk of your wealth — even if he buys you out.
+You walk away from that, you may lose a lot of assets — even if he buys you out.
 Why?

-- Because historically, real estate has been a more stable investment when compared with stocks (recent years being an exception).
+- Historically, real estate has been a more stable investment when compared with stocks (recent years being an exception).
 Between 1978 and 2004, real estate appreciated an average of 8.6 percent per year.
 While stocks returned more than 13 percent during that time, they also saw more peaks and valleys.
 True, stocks grew more.
 HOWEVER, that is just appreciation — not including the wealth-building associated with paying off a mortgage, or the tax advantages.

-- Because your household income will be lower, the tax write offs like mortgage interest and property taxes will be even more valuable post-divorce.
+- Because your household income will be lower in the short-term, the tax write offs like mortgage interest and property taxes will be even more valuable post-divorce.
 Just make sure you remember that when estimating your taxes.
 Plus, if you were to sell your home, you can likely pocket most or all of the profits tax-free.
 Only a few investment vehicles provide such a tax perk.